sonic-net/SONiC/doc/sonic-swss-common/ZMQ producer-consumer state table design.md

  - ZmqClient will throw exception when ZMQ connection break.
 ## 1.2 ZMQ server supported operations
  - ZmqServer will start a receive thread and receive message from ZMQ.
- - ZmqServer can reuse by multiple ZmqConsumerStateTable instance.
+ - ZmqServer can be reused by multiple ZmqConsumerStateTable instance.
  - When ZmqServer receive message from ZMQ, ZmqServer will:
     - De-serialize received message.
     - Find ZmqMessageHandler by message content.